The history of organised worship in our area begins in the 1820s when the Mahurangi region was visited by Church of England clergy.

 Christ Church, Warkworth

 When John Anderson Brown founded the town of Warkworth in 1853, he set aside land for an “Episcopal Church” (the Scottish name for the Anglican Church) and Cemetery.
 While worship commenced right away, not much was done about actually putting up a building until a Building Committee was formed in 1865.
 But finally, on the 30th of April 1876, the first service was held in the new building, named Christ Church.
+John Anderson Brown himself was buried in the new Anglican Cemetery.

 The beautiful stained glass window in the church was given by Mrs Henry, aunt and housekeeper of the first Vicar of Warkworth, the Rev’d Ranald MacDonald.
 In 1979-1981 the building was greatly extended with the addition of side aisles, sensitively retaining the style of the original while symbolising the breadth of God’s love by offering an open-armed welcome to all.
 The present parish lounge, built in 1862, was moved to the site in 1941 having originally been the local Presbyterian church.